 Here are a few helpful tips when fishing on your trip:

 - Never handle fish unless your hands are wet

 - If you are going to clean and eat the fish you catch be sure to kill the fish ASAP!

-Both Diamond Creek and Pearce Ferry are viable take-out options.
+Both Diamond Creek and Pearce Ferry are the 2 take-out options.
 Each site has its pros and cons, and we are happy to discuss the options with you.
 Just give us a call or check out our website.

 Typically we suggest 10:00 am, but we are happy to work with whatever works best for your group.
 During the monsoon months of July, August and September, we recommend the earlier the better!
 From March 15th to November 1st, you are not allowed to de-rig at Diamond Creek between 7:00 am and 10:00 am.
 This time is allotted for the Hualapai River Runners to rig and launch their trips at Diamond Creek.

-The Diamond Creek take out is on the Hualapai Reservation.
-The Hualapai Indians charge a fee per person/vehicle to use the access road to the river.
+The Hualapai Diamond Creek Take Out Permit Fees: The Diamond Creek take out is on the Hualapai Reservation.
+The Hualapai Indians charge a fee per person and per vehicle to use the access road to the river.
 We can calculate this fee into your invoice, and take care of the charges from our end.
-If the Hualapai send you any notices showing that you still owe fees, we suggest you call and let them know that Ceiba is taking care of the fees for your group.
+If the Hualapai send you any notices showing that you still owe fees, we suggest you call 928-769-2636 and let them know that Ceiba is taking care of the fees for your group.